This post contains affiliate links.

 As we have already discussed the most important factor when it comes to deciding which type of grip you should use is size.

-If you a wear a men’s large, XL or 2XL glove midsize and even oversized or jumbo grips might be the best fit.
+If you wear a men’s large, XL or 2XL glove midsize and even oversized or jumbo grips might be the best fit.
 Wearers of men’s small, women’s medium or smaller sizes or any junior glove will likely prefer undersized grips.

 By comparison, if you wear a men’s medium or women’s large golf glove chances are standard grip sizes will be the best choice.